kristopolous/2019-november-novel/notes.md

 Occupy wall Street and the Paris commune

 The structural failings of the Paris Commune of 1871 and Occupy WallStreet are the same

+Unintended consequences of science, the admitance of the success of the AICA/PPT model going in any direction, with or without *Agency*.